yemaney/yemaney.github.io/AWS/SAA/EC2.md

   - never use for workloads which can't tolerate interruptions
   - for workloads that are non time critical, can be rerun, cost sensitive, stateless, has bursty capacity need

-- Reserved
-  - for long term consistent usage
-  - unused reservation are still billed
-  - for a particular type of instance and locked to an AZ or Region
-    - reserve based on AZ also reserves capacity
-  - can have a partial effect
-    - ex) reservation for small T3 instances might partially apply to large T3 instances
-  - plans
-    - 1 year or 3 year
-    - no upfront -> reduce per second fee
-    - all upfront -> no per second fee, greatest discount
-    - partial upfront

 - Dedicated Hosts
   - pay for host that contained the instances, no instance charges
   - might have software licensing based on sockets or cores